igvteam/igv-webapp-docs/igv-webapp-docs/docs/UserGuide.md

 The available predefined genomes are listed in the `Genome` dropdown menu.
 If you select any of these genomes, a corresponding gene annotation track will also be loaded.

-!!! tip " "
 The menu includes the complete list of available predefined genomes.
 In order to more easily find the genomes you use most often, the most recently-used ones (up to 5) are displayed above the predefined genomes list (only if third party cookies are enabled in your web browser).

-#### **Genome sequence file**
+#### **Genome files**

-If you have an indexed FASTA file of your reference genome sequence, you can load it using one of the options in the top part of the `Genome` menu:
+If you have your reference genome in a GenBank (.gbk) file, FASTA file, or a [twoBit file](https://genome.ucsc.edu/FAQ/FAQformat.html#format7), you can load it using one of the options in the top part of the `Genome` menu:

 * `Local File`
 * `Dropbox`
 * `Google Drive`
 * `URL`

-Selecting the `URL` option will present a dialog where you enter the full web link URL to the FASTA file and to the corresponding index file.
-For the other options, both the FASTA file and the index file must be selected from the file chooser that pops up.
+Unless your FASTA file is quite small, it is recommended that you also load a corresponding index file.
+Loading a large FASTA file without an index is likely to freeze the app.
+The FASTA and index files must be specified at the same time.
+When loading via the `URL` option the dialog has entry fields for the web link URL to the file and to the corresponding index file.
+For the other loading options, both the FASTA file and the index file must be selected from the file chooser that pops up.

 !!! note " "
-    A FASTA file only has the sequence data and IGV cannot display the cytoband ideogram in the chromosome ruler or automatically load a corresponding gene annotation track.
-You can load a gene annotation file directly via the `Tracks` menu.
+    The FASTA and twoBit files only contain the the genome sequence and a corresponding genome annotation track will not be automatically loaded.
+You can load a genonme annotation file directly via the `Tracks` menu.

 You will be prompted to sign into a Google account if you select the `Google Drive` option, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.
 The `Google Drive` option will not be presented if cookies are disabled in the web browser.